Home » How to Handle Ransom Emails and Being “Pwnd”

 • Complexity: Include letters, punctuation, symbols, and numbers.
 Combine upper and lower case.
 Use the entire keyboard, not just the letters and characters you use or see most often.
 The greater the variety of characters in your password, the better.
 However, password hacking software automatically checks for common letter-to-symbol conversions, such as changing “and” to “&” or “to” to “2.”

 • Variation: To keep strong passwords effective, change them often.
-Set an automatic reminder for yourself to change your passwords on your email, banking, and credit card websites about every three months.
+Set an automatic reminder to change your passwords on your email, banking, and credit card websites about every three months.

 • Variety.
 Don’t use the same password for everything.
-Cyber-criminals steal passwords on websites that have very little security, and then they use that same password and username in more secure environments, such as banking websites.
+Cybercriminals steal passwords on websites with little security and use the same password and username in more secure environments, such as banking websites.

 Get the word out...